top of page

 Contemporary Summary

-"Lights in the Darkness" is a multimedia performance created and performed by Lila Moore in 1982 at the Haifa Museum of Modern Art.
-The performance revolves around the story of a poet's obsessive search for a mysterious woman, a vision he briefly encountered and then lost in the darkness of night.
-The performance explores themes of desire, artistic inspiration, and the complexity of the poet's emotional and spiritual journey.
+"Lights in the Darkness" is a multimedia performance created and performed by Lila Moore in the 1980s.
+The performance unfolds a poet’s obsessive search for a mysterious woman, a vision he briefly encountered and then lost in the darkness of night.
+It explores themes of desire, artistic inspiration, and the complexity of the poet’s emotional and psycho-spiritual journey.

-The performance was structured into five sections, each depicting different stages of the poet’s search.
-Throughout the performance, a female voice recited passages from the poem The Desire to Paint by Charles Baudelaire, which portrayed the poet’s longing for an enigmatic woman.
-These recitations were accompanied by a soundtrack consisting of medieval music, enhancing the dramatic atmosphere.
-Projected slides provided changing visual settings that were synchronized with the poetic text, music, and the protagonist's stylised movements, creating a multimedia experience.
+The performance is structured into five sections, each depicting different stages of the poet’s search.
+Throughout, a female voice recites passages from Charles Baudelaire’s poem The Desire to Paint, which portrays the poet’s longing for an enigmatic woman.
+These recitations are accompanied by a medieval music soundtrack, heightening the dramatic atmosphere.
+Projected slides provide changing visual settings that synchronize with the poetic text, music, and the protagonist’s stylized movements, creating a multimedia experience.

-In the first section, the protagonist appeared in a red dress adorned with oval shapes of transparent plastic, with an additional oval-shaped piece crowning her head.
-Sitting on a stool, she held white sheets of paper in one hand and a glass of wine in the other, simulating the act of reading poetry while drinking ecstatically.
-Slides in the background depicted the city of Florence and a lit church interior, situating the protagonist in a space imbued with both artistic tradition and religious significance.
-This section established the poet's search as a quest with both artistic and spiritual dimensions.
+In the first section, the protagonist appears in a red dress adorned with oval-shaped pieces of transparent plastic, with an additional oval-shaped piece crowning her head.
+Sitting on a stool, she holds white sheets of paper in one hand and a glass of wine in the other, simulating the act of reading poetry while drinking ecstatically.
+Slides in the background depict the city of Florence and the interior of a lit church, placing the protagonist in a space filled with both artistic tradition and religious significance.
+This section establishes the poet’s search as both an artistic and spiritual quest.

-The second section transported the protagonist to a dreamy, imagined setting near a castle and a silvery lake, represented by a projected slide.
-Here, she attempted to signal an unseen presence at the castle’s window, using flashes of light from a torch projected onto a hand mirror.
-Accompanied by the sound of gentle bells, the protagonist's stylized movements created an atmosphere of playful mystery.
-This scene emphasized the elusive nature of the poet’s desired vision, which remained unseen and unreachable, heightening the sense of longing.
+The second section transports the protagonist to a dreamy, imagined setting near a castle and a silvery lake, represented by a projected slide.
+Here, she attempts to signal an unseen presence at the castle’s window, using flashes of light from a torch projected onto a hand mirror.
+Accompanied by the sound of gentle bells, the protagonist’s stylized movements create an atmosphere of playful mystery.
+This scene emphasizes the elusive nature of the poet’s desired vision, which remains unseen and unreachable, deepening the sense of longing.

-In the third section, the protagonist moved away from the castle and into a field of scattered rocks and bushes, where she sat on the ground and performed a wild-looking dance.
-The slide projections continued to provide the visual backdrop, this time depicting a natural, rugged landscape.
-The protagonist's dance symbolized the poet’s deep yearning for sensuality, but also reflected his frustration and isolation in his ongoing search for the lost vision.
+In the third section, the protagonist moves away from the castle into a field of scattered rocks and bushes, where she sits on the ground and performs a wild-looking dance.
+The slide projections continue, this time depicting a rugged natural landscape.
+The protagonist’s dance symbolizes the poet’s deep yearning for sensuality but also reflects his frustration and isolation in the ongoing search for his lost vision.

-The fourth section depicted a shift in the poet’s emotional response to the woman.
-The protagonist was shown lying next to an imaginary lake created by a mirror placed on the floor, reflecting a spotlight representing the moon.
-In the background, a slide illustrated a medieval image of hell, with the devil and his tormented slaves.
-(Satan by Coppo di Marcovaldo) As the protagonist lay on the ground, raising her upper body like a lizard by a lake, moving between ecstasy and despair, the poet’s feelings for the woman evolved, blending fear and lust.
-She was compared to a full moon, the Witch of Thessaly growing into a terrifying and demonic black sun, a metaphor for the poet's internal turmoil.
+The fourth section portrays a shift in the poet’s emotional response to the woman.
+The protagonist lies next to an imaginary lake, represented by a mirror placed on the floor that reflects a spotlight symbolizing the moon.
+In the background, a slide illustrates a medieval image of hell, featuring the devil and his tormented slaves (from Satan by Coppo di Marcovaldo).
+As the protagonist raises her upper body like a lizard beside the lake, moving between ecstasy and despair, the poet’s feelings for the woman evolve, blending fear and lust.
+She is compared to a full moon and the Witch of Thessaly, growing into a terrifying and demonic black sun, representing the poet’s internal turmoil.

-The performance concluded with the fifth section, in which the poet’s obsession with the mysterious woman led to his downfall as a man, but simultaneously cemented his artistic legacy.
-The woman, now serving as his muse, became the driving force behind his creative expression.
-In this section, the protagonist was grotesquely masked and danced with one leg on the table, surrounded by lit candles, a glass of wine, and white sheets of paper.
-Her bizarre and repeated movements symbolized the poet's relentless pursuit of his inner vision, a journey that would fuel his artistic creativity, even as it consumed him emotionally.
+The performance concludes with the fifth section, in which the poet’s obsession with the mysterious woman leads to his downfall as a man but simultaneously solidifies his artistic legacy.
+The woman, now serving as his muse, becomes the driving force behind his creative expression.
+In this section, the protagonist, grotesquely masked, dances with one leg on the table, surrounded by lit candles, a glass of wine, and white sheets of paper.
+Her bizarre, repetitive movements symbolize the poet’s relentless pursuit of his inner vision—a journey that fuels his artistic creativity, even as it consumes him emotionally.

 Lights in the Darkness as a portrayal of Double Consciousness